 The British re-insurer is now trying to recoup their money.
 To be able to do so, they hired a blockchain investigations firm, called Chainalysis, that specializes in tracking cryptocurrency payments.

 Now that the investigations are advancing, the re-insurer has sufficient information to sue the yet unidentified hacker as well as the owner of the account and the bitcoin exchange platform.
-Details of the judgement were released in January.
+Details of the judgment were released in January.
 The case was heard by the Commercial Court, which is part of England’s High Court of Justice, in London.

 The case is seen as a landmark case.
 This is because it is the first time that bitcoins and other cryptocurrencies were classified as a form of property.
 Because of that, the re-insurer was able to successfully obtain an injunction to freeze the majority of the ransom paid.